 - sleep problems (insomnia);

-- changes in the color of treated skin;
+- mild redness or swelling of treated skin;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about hydrocortisone and pramoxine topical?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 3 pharmacies near 20147 have coupons for Analpram-HC (Brand Names:Analpram HC for 10GM of 1-1%)

 Est. Regular Price

 with free coupon